QuantEcon/Bookshelf/README.md

 2. `npm start-client` **_OR_** `cd client && npm start` from the `/` directory

 You then will be able to connect to the website through the React client's port (default is 3000)

+If you get a `Could not proxy request` error, then you are either not running the API backend, or the ports are not matching.
+Ensure the port that the API is running on matches the one declared in the config files.

 If you would like to test a production build, run `npm run build` from inside the `/client/` directory.